Q: Where can I purchase tickets?

 Q: Can we bring food and drinks into the festival?

-A: No, outside food and drinks are not allowed on the Balloon Festival grounds.
+A: No, outside food and drinks are not allowed on the Balloon Festival grounds, with the exception of water.
 However, we will have many local food and drink vendors with items available for purchase all day.

 Q: Are lawn chairs and picnic blankets allowed?